 Professionally, Craig has held several key bar leadership positions, including serving as the National Director of the ABA’s Disaster Legal Services Program, as a member of the North Carolina Bar Association’s Board of Governors and as the Chair of the North Carolina Bar Association’s Young Lawyers Division.
 He has also been active in pro bono activities and is a past recipient of the American Bar Association’s national Pro Bono Publico and Star of the Year Awards, the North Carolina Bar Association’s Charles F. Blanchard Award and the Federal Emergency Management Agency’s national Distinguished Service Award.
-In addition, he has been previously recognized as a North Carolina Rising Star by Super Lawyers Magazine, as one of North Carolina’s Legal Elite by Business North Carolina Magazine, as a North Carolina Impact Law Leader by Business Leader Magazine and as one of the Piedmont Triad’s 40 Leaders Under 40 by the Triad Business Journal.
+In addition, he has been previously recognized as a North Carolina Super Lawyer by Super Lawyers Magazine, as one of North Carolina’s Legal Elite by Business North Carolina Magazine, as a North Carolina Impact Law Leader by Business Leader Magazine and as one of the Piedmont Triad’s 40 Leaders Under 40 by the Triad Business Journal.

 Professional & Community Activities